Dr. Gregg Morin, PhD

 Proteomics Services and Current Research

 The human genome encodes approximately 25,000 proteins.
 Considering that about 60% of genes are alternatively processed for an average of 2-4 messages per gene, and that greater than 200 post-translational modifications are known, then the protein diversity available to organize a complex organism is vast.
 Yet we know the function of only a minority of those proteins.
 A key issue for biology is whether this high protein diversity reflects functional diversity, or is a means to increase evolutionary adaptation.
 To that end the broader goal of our laboratory is to discover functions for the portion of the human genome that is poorly annotated.
 Our immediate goal is develop large scale programs that couple genomics and proteomics to understand the causes, and identify therapeutic targets, for multi-factorial diseases such as cancer.
+To learn more about Dr. Morin's research, read The Protein Link to Cancer, published in the BC Cancer Foundation Spring 2015 Partners in Discovery magazine.

 In general, the functions of most proteins are defined or mediated through interactions with other proteins.
 Within a cell these interactions are organized into a complex network regulated, in part, through phosphorylation by an elaborate interconnected system of kinases and phosphatases.
 We are developing systems to study protein-protein interactions and post-translational modifications, theorizing that the functions of proteins and their isoforms are reflected in their protein partners and phosphorylation states.